LiuzLab/AI_MARRVEL/docs/source/installation.rst

 .. warning::

    Due to licensing restrictions, the HGMD-related database is not included in the public download.
-   However, AIM operates effectively without this data.

 To prepare HGMD database, see below.

 Prepare HGMD-related data